 The Jews of Hebrews were afraid that they might face persecution because of their belief in Christ.
-They were apprehensive of human judgment because they had their priority wrong.
-They should be afraid of God’s assessment of their situation.
+They were apprehensive of human judgment because they had their priorities wrong.
+They should have been afraid of God’s assessment of their situation.
 The purpose of Sinai was to make people come to grips with their sin.
-God’s law was a mirror whereby they could look at God then look at themselves.
+God’s law was a mirror whereby they could look at God and then look at themselves.
 It is fearful to take an honest look at our sin.

 Those who want to go back to the law need to remember the demands of the law.
 It casts a pall on the soul who stands under its condemnation.
 The Christian stands under the grace given by Christ (John 1:16–17).